New Romantic

-The New Romantic movement was an underground subculture movement that originated in the United Kingdom in the late 1970s.
+New Romantic was an underground subculture movement that originated in the United Kingdom in the late 1970s.
 The movement emerged from the nightclub scene in London and Birmingham at venues such as Billy's and The Blitz.
 The New Romantic movement was characterised by flamboyant, eccentric fashion inspired by fashion boutiques such as Kahn and Bell in Birmingham and PX in London.
 Early adherents of the movement were often referred to by the press by such names as Blitz Kids, New Dandies and Romantic Rebels.